 Hermione Lee, chair of judges, said: “Chairing the David Cohen Prize-judging for the first time has been an enormous pleasure and exciting privilege for me.
 Colm Tóibín was our unanimous choice and we’re all proud and delighted to be giving him the prize.
 I think of him as a Renaissance man who can do almost everything with equal brilliance: he’s a novelist, short story writer, playwright, essayist, travel-writer, critic, teacher, journalist and activist for gay rights.
 His novels and stories imagine their way into the lives and minds of others with amazing empathy and skill.
 He’s a deeply perceptive writer who can also be lethally funny and daringly erotic.
 He’s a truly international figure, and a watchful historian of our times.
 He’s a beautiful writer of loss and grief, silence and quietness.
 He writes with the intensity of a poet and the lyric rhythms of a musician.
 I have never missed a book by him and every book of his I’ve read has been a revelation.
 He’s one of the essential writers of our times.”

 The David Cohen Prize for Literature was awarded on Monday 13 December 2021 at RIBA in London.

-The Clarissa Luard Award – worth £10,000 – as selected by the 2019 winner of the David Cohen Prize, was given on the same evening to the Irish poet, Clodagh Beresford Dunne.
+The Clarissa Luard Award – worth £10,000 – as selected by the 2021 winner of the David Cohen Prize, was given on the same evening to the poet Padraig Regan.